MyUNiDAYS/unidays-dotnet/README.md

 ### Parameters

-Here is a description of all the available parameters.
-Which of these you provide to us are dependant on the agreed contract.
+Here is a description of all available parameters.
+Which of these you provide are dependent on the agreed contract.

 ### Mandatory Parameters